15 Best Places to Live in Texas in 2024

 • Bike Score: 42

-El Paso is located on the western edge of the state bordering Mexico and is one of the best places to live in Texas.
-Though the border influences the food and culture in El Paso, you'll also find unique local coffee shops, upscale New American restaurants, and lively sports bars.
+El Paso is located on the western edge of the state, bordering Mexico, and is considered one of the best places to live in Texas.
+The border influences the food and culture in El Paso, and you'll also find plenty of unique local coffee shops, upscale New American restaurants, and lively sports bars.

 Downtown El Paso Skyline